 Mercedes-Benz GLC-Class car insurance rates for different trims

-For instance, higher-end trims like the GLC300 4MATIC, which include advanced technology and luxury features, may have higher insurance premiums than the base model due to the increased replacement and repair costs.
+For example, higher trims like the GLC300 4MATIC, which come with premium features and advanced technology, tend to have higher insurance rates than the base model due to the higher replacement and repair costs.

-Below is a comparison of average annual insurance costs for different trims of the Mercedes-Benz GLC-Class.
+The table below shows the average yearly insurance costs for different trims of the Mercedes-Benz GLC-Class.

 Mercedes-Benz GLC-Class insurance rates: State-by-state breakdown